THE HISTORY OF ROOTS KOMBUCHA

 1 between Febrary and October 1999.
 2 among high school students in the 65 kg weight class

 Matthias is a doctor of industrial-environmental-economical-something-sciences.
 Anyway, he keeps the numbers straight.
 That might sound boring, but to be fair it is not very hard to keep Roots Kombucha’s numbers in order.
-Matthias happily cycles around Malmö on a cargo bike to deliver kombucha, and he also likes to engage in many things he can do moderately well, such as building homepages and designing labels.
+Matthias also engages in many things he can do moderately well, such as building homepages and designing labels.
 It is an underestimation to say that Roots Kombucha owes a lot to the country of Austria and the work ethic that it fostered into this short but very capable man.

-Matthias makes marvelous apfel strudel and is well-travelled – has lived in, for example, London, Manchester, Vienna, Bretagne and Istanbul before be found himself ROOTed in Malmö.
+Matthias makes marvelous apfel strudel and is well-travelled – he has lived in London, Manchester, Vienna, Brittany (France) and Istanbul before be found himself ROOTed in Malmö.

 Johannes’ interest in fermentation has not only led him to Roots of Malmö, it has also led him to the craziest of experiments!
 (No, Johannes, we will not make Cola-kombucha … for now.)
 For Roots, Johannes is an investment in our future; after all he even has the license to drive a big-ass truck to deliver our kombucha if necessary!